DeanBurke/DreamBuild/README.md

 * A community related page where signed in users can create questions or give feedback on certain training splits etc.

-* The ability to leave comments on products and ratings

 * Add Social sign-in options (Google, GitHub, Facebook)

-* Discout code feature / Support an Affiliate codes
+* Sale feature, where admin can quickly set sales on products under certain categories and give the sale an expiry date.

 [Back to top &uarr;](#dreambuild-fitness)